marcelodiiorio/advance-scenarios/policies/saml-relying-party/readme.md

 > Note: the Service Provider metadata should be publicly available.
 If your app is running under https://localhost, copy and upload the metadata file to an anonymous web server.

 Following is an example of static metadata.
-Update the &lt;Item&gt; with Key="PartnerEntity" by adding the XML of the SAML RP’s metadata inside the `![CDATA[]]`:
+Update the &lt;Item&gt; with Key="PartnerEntity" by adding the XML of the SAML RP’s metadata inside the `<![CDATA[Put your metadata here]]>`:

 ```XML
 <Item Key="PartnerEntity"><![CDATA[